Poisson-Nernst-Planck charging dynamics of an electric double layer capacitor: symmetric and asymmetric binary electrolytes: FULLY SYMMETRIC CASE: , Fully symmetric case: q+ = q-, D+ = D-

 We made so far the crucial assumption that ions do not affect the linear potential profile through almost all the capacitor.
 A necessary condition for this to happen is that the electrodes' surface charge be larger than the integrated density of ions, meaning ${|\sigma(t)|}/(2n_0 L)>1$.
 Imposing this to \Eqref{eq:parabolicsigma}, we obtain

 This defines the unscreened fully depleted nonlinear regime and was used to delimit such a region in Fig.~3 of \cite{mainpaper}.

-The transition region from the purely nonlinear regime to the (unscreened) fully depleted regime we just described is defined as the region comprised approximately between the curve \eqref{eq:DuConditionNL} and the curve $v=1/\epsilon^{2}$; we call this the partially screened fully depleted nonlinear regime.
+There is a transition region from the purely nonlinear regime to the (unscreened) fully depleted regime we just described: the transition region is the area comprised approximately between the curve \eqref{eq:DuConditionNL} and the curve $v=1/\epsilon^{2}$ (see Fig.~\ref{figm:phasesym} of \cite{mainpaper}).
+We call this the partially screened fully depleted nonlinear regime.
 In such region, the relaxation process gradually changes from exponential, with a well defined relaxation time given by \Eqref{eq:tauNLcosh}, to linear in time, as in \Eqref{eq:tstar}, due to depletion.
-At equilibrium, the electric field generated by the electrodes is reduced (partially screened) to a fraction of $v$ in the fully depleted region of space: double layers are indeed sufficiently populated to screen a non negligible fraction of it.
-In addition, the electric field, as a function of $z$, changes along time, as more and more ions reach the electrodes.
+At equilibrium, the electric field generated by the electrodes is reduced (partially screened) to a fraction of $v$ in the fully depleted zone at the center of the capacitor: double layers are indeed sufficiently populated to screen a non negligible fraction of it.
+In addition, the electric field, as a function of $z$, changes with time, as more and more ions reach the electrodes.
 As a consequence, analytical examination is hard and the functional time dependence of relaxation processes had to be retrieved numerically.
 Numerical results (Fig.~\ref{fig:plotfit}e-f) show anyway the presence of a late-time relaxation on a fast scale $\sim{\munen^2}/{D}$, that, as $v$ increases, converges to the one \eqref{eq:tauFDNL} predicted for the unscreened fully-depleted nonlinear regime (see Fig.~2 of \cite{mainpaper}).